swaptacular/swpt_accounts/protocol.rst

    The moment at which the transfer was committed.

 principal : int64
-   The amount that the debtor owes to the creditor, without the interest, after the transfer has been committed.
+   The amount that the debtor owes to the owner of the affected account, without the interest, after the transfer has been committed.
 This can be a negative number.

 ts : date-time
    The moment at which this message was sent (the message's